Christmas Waltz (Mad Men): Plot

 Lane Pryce's attorney abroad instructs him to wire £2,900 (US$8,000) to England to cover back taxes within two days.
 Lane (Jared Harris) worries he cannot come up with the money.
-Harry (Rich Sommer) schedules coffee with Paul Kinsey (Michael Gladis), then reports a strong first-quarter outlook to Lane but warns that actual commitments from clients are still uncertain.
+Harry (Rich Sommer) reports a strong first-quarter outlook to Lane but warns that actual commitments from clients are still uncertain.
 Lane visits the firm's bank manager and convinces him to authorize a $50,000 credit extension.

-Pete (Vincent Kartheiser) tells Don (Jon Hamm) and Roger (John Slattery) that Edwin Baker has been fired from Jaguar and their firm is back in contention for the account.
-Presentations will be in mid-January.
-Don comments on it being a lot of work, to which an annoyed Pete replies that Don "may have to work past 5:30".

-Paul, wearing a robe and sporting a shaved head, greets Harry at a Hare Krishna gathering.
-He introduces his friend Lakshmi (Anna Wood), who convinces Harry to join them in a group chant.
+Harry reluctantly agrees to meet with Paul Kinsey (Michael Gladis), believing that Paul wants a job at SCDP.
+Paul, wearing a robe and sporting a shaved head, greets Harry at a Hare Krishna gathering and introduces his friend Lakshmi (Anna Wood), who convinces Harry to join them in a group chant.
 In a taxi after the gathering, Paul admits to Harry that he loves Lakshmi but the Krishna movement does not make him happy.
-Paul later hands Harry a spec script he wrote for Star Trek entitled "The Negron Complex" and asks Harry to pass it along to NBC.
-Hesitant, Harry agrees and later asks Peggy (Elisabeth Moss) for her opinion on Paul's script, which they agree is awful.
-She advises him to tell Paul the truth—that he can't write—but Harry is clearly reluctant.
+He hands Harry a spec script he wrote for Star Trek entitled "The Negron Complex" and asks Harry to pass it along to NBC.
+Harry and Peggy (Elisabeth Moss) agree that the script is awful, and Peggy advises Harry to tell Paul the truth.
+Lakshmi shows up at the firm and seduces Harry in his office.
+Afterward, she reveals that Paul is the movement's best recruiter and, subtly blackmailing Harry over what just happened, she tells Harry to stay away or he might turn Paul into a "gross materialist."
+Harry later lies to Paul that his business connection liked the script but passed on it.
+He gives Paul $500 and a ticket to Los Angeles, urging him to leave the Krishnas and start over.

-Lane calls a partners meeting to announce they can hand out Christmas bonuses thanks to a $50,000 surplus; however, Don recommends waiting until the Christmas party.
-Pete agrees, explaining the Jaguar announcement will be a sufficient morale boost until then; this gets no response from anyone, frustrating Pete.
-In Joan's (Christina Hendricks) office, a drunken Roger says he wants to financially support her and Kevin.
-She refuses, claiming the child would be better off without Roger's involvement.

-Megan (Jessica Paré) and Don watch the play America Hurrah, in which a character rants against TV advertisements.
-After the play, they argue about its negative portrayal of advertising.